General Henri François Delaborde

 Arc de Triomphe: DELABORDE on the west pillar

-The son of a baker, Henri-François Delaborde began studying in Dijon to join the church but ended up enlisting in the Condé Infantry Regiment in 1783.
-In 1791 he became a lieutenant with the 1st Battalion of Volunteers of Côte-d'Or, and the next year he became a lieutenant-colonel with the 2nd Battalion.
-Present at Longway, he refused to sign the surrender and was then employed in the Army of the Moselle.
+The son of a baker, Henri François Delaborde began studying in Dijon to join the church but ended up enlisting in the infantry regiment of Condé in 1783.
+In August of 1791 he was elected a lieutenant with the 1st Battalion of Volunteers of Côte-d'Or and then in 1792 he joined Lafayette's army.
+That June Delaborde served at the combat of La Glisuelle and the next month he became lieutenant colonel of the 2nd Battalion.
+Present at the siege of Longwy, he refused to sign the surrender and he was then employed in the Army of the Moselle.
 In May of 1793 Delaborde served at Rheinzabern before joining the Army of the South and defeating the rebels from Marseille near Aix.
-In September of that year he was promoted to général de brigade and a month later to général de division.
-Sent to Toulon , he commanded the 1st Division and during the siege successfully seized the forts of Balaguier and Eguillete.
+In September of that year he was promoted to général de brigade and then he was sent to serve at the Siege of Toulon where he served notably at the action of the gorges of Ollioules.
+Promoted to général de division in October, in December Delaborde took command of the 1st Division and later that month he and his men successfully seized the forts of Balaguier and Eguillete.

 Relieved of command in February of 1795, Delaborde did not wait long to return to duty.
-In May he was reinstated and in June he joined the Army of the Rhine and Moselle, taking command of a division.
+In May he was reinstated with the Army of the Interior and in June he joined the Army of the Rhine and Moselle, taking command of a division.
 In 1796 Delaborde was accused of having exchanged favors for gold and he quit his command to defend himself.
 That November he was acquitted of all the charges brought against him.

-Delaborde returned to a command briefly in 1798 before again having no employment.
+Delaborde returned to active service to command the 5th military division briefly in 1798 before again having no employment.
 Finally in November of that year he was given command of a division of the Army of Mainz.
-In July of 1799 he joined the Army of Bas-Rhin and then that year he defended Mannheim until the end of September.
-Next he laid siege to Philipsbourg but was forced to lift the siege in November.
+In July of 1799 he joined the Army of the Lower Rhine and then that year he defended Mannheim until the end of September.
+Next he laid siege to Philippsbourg but he was forced to lift the siege in November.
 In March of 1800 he took command of the 3rd Division of the left wing of the Army of the Rhine and then in April he covered Mainz and Kastel.
 During the years of peace that followed, Delaborde commanded various military divisions and in 1804 he was rewarded and recognized as a Grand Officer of the Legion of Honor.

-After Napoleon's abdication, the Bourbons made Delaborde a Knight of Saint Louis.
-Neverless, when Napoleon returned from Elba he rallied to Napoleon.
-Napoleon made him a chamberlain, commander of multiple military divisions, and a Peer of France, but he did not participate in the upcoming campaign.
+After Napoleon's abdication in April of 1814, the restored Bourbons made Delaborde a Knight of Saint Louis.
+Nevertheless, when Napoleon returned from exile in March of 1815, Delaborde rallied to Napoleon.
+Napoleon made him a chamberlain, commander of multiple military divisions, and a Peer of France, but Delaborde did not participate in the upcoming campaign in June.
 After Napoleon's second abdication, Delaborde was proscribed but he went on trial and was acquitted by a council of war.
+He retired from the army in 1820 but returned to service in 1831 and then retired again in 1832.

 - John R. Elting, Swords Around a Throne: Napoleon's Grande Armée, (USA: Da Capo Press, 1997), 160.